 Parent page: Schematic Objects

-Additional actions that can be performed while the Blanket segments are being placed are:
+Additional actions that can be performed during placement while the blanket is still floating on the cursor are:

-This method of editing allows you to select a placed Blanket object directly in the design space and change its size, shape, or location graphically.
-When a Blanket object is selected, the following editing handles are available:
+This method of editing allows you to select a placed blanket object directly in the workspace and change its size, shape, or location graphically.
+When a blanket object is selected, the following editing handles are available:

-Click and drag an editing handle at the center of a segment to move that edge of the Blanket.
+Click and drag an editing handle at the center of an edge to move that edge of the blanket.

 The following methods of non-graphical editing are available:

-This method of editing uses the associated Blanket dialog mode and Properties panel mode to modify the properties of a blanket object.
+This method of editing uses the Blanket dialog to modify the properties of a blanket object.

-Two particularly useful keywords are available for use when targeting Blanket objects using logical query expressions.
-These complement the range of other keywords used to target a Blanket based on its properties.
+In support of the blanket object, two particularly useful keywords are available for use when targeting blankets using logical query expressions.
+These complement the range of other keywords used to target a blanket based on its properties.

-IsBlanket– tests if the object is a Blanket.
-This keyword can be found in the SCH Functions - Object Type Checks category when using the Query Helper.
+IsBlanket- is the object a blanket?
+This keyword can be found in the SCH Functions - Object Type Checks category, when using the Query Helper.

-Once placed, Blankets can be temporarily disabled by clicking on the small triangle in the upper left ().
-Click once to disable and hide the Blanket; click again to re-enable it.
-This provides a convenient way of controlling the impact of the Blanket without needing to remove it completely from the design.
+Once placed, blankets can be temporarily disabled by clicking on the small triangle in the upper left.
+Click once to disable the blanket; click again to re-enable it.
+This provides a convenient way of controlling the impact of the blanket without needing to remove it completely from the design.